MES misses our students, staff, and families. To show our love, we have placed green hearts in our windows for all to see. 💚

 Change in meal distribution - Beginning Monday, March 30th we will be adjusting our grab and go meal pick up schedule to fewer days in an effort to reduce the number of times people have to get out.
 Our new pick up days will be on Mondays and Wednesdays.
 We will give out multiple days at each pick up day.
 The distribution sites will remain the same and the times will remain from 11:15-12:30.
 The pick-up sites are MES, MMS, Boody Post Office, and Hyde Park office.
 Meals are available to all students at any of the locations and are FREE for all students.

-about 5 years ago, Lori Guebert
+over 5 years ago, Lori Guebert

 Show us your favorite sport or team!!

-about 5 years ago, Lori Guebert
+over 5 years ago, Lori Guebert

 sports